 Equipment Value

-The total insured value of your camera gear is the biggest factor in your premium.
-A photographer with $15,000 in equipment will pay significantly less than one insuring $80,000+ in high-end cinema cameras, lenses, and lighting.
-Keep your equipment schedule up to date with current replacement values.
+The total insured replacement value of your camera gear is the single biggest factor.
+A photographer insuring $15,000 in equipment pays significantly less than one covering $80,000 in cinema cameras, lenses, and lighting.
+Keep your schedule up to date with current replacement costs.

 💰